OZZ0AB/taskcli-rust/README.md

 ###  Installation

-Clone the repo (if you have it on GitHub) or create it locally:
+Clone the repo  or create it locally:

 ### bash